Azure/azure-spring-apps-landing-zone-accelerator/Bicep/README.md

 ### Option 1 - Public Application Gateway

-1. Execute the template and when prompted, enter the certificate password for https_password and the FQDN of the internal Azure Spring Cloud application e.g. petclinic-in-vnet-api-gateway.private.azuremicroservices.io.
+1. Execute the template and when prompted, enter the certificate password for https_password and the FQDN of the internal Azure Spring Apps application e.g. petclinic-in-vnet-api-gateway.private.azuremicroservices.io.
 Note: For this quickstart, use the same resource group that was created previously.

     ```bash
         az deployment group create --resource-group ${RESOURCE_GROUP} \